Resource

 Emergency mental health care

 Do not be alone with someone you fear and do not handle a crisis alone.
-Call family, friends, neighbours, people from your place of worship, people from a local support group, a crisis line, the Access and Assessment Center (AAC) or 9-1-1 to access help.
+Call family, friends, neighbours, people from your place of worship, people from a local support group, a crisis line or 9-1-1 to access help.

 It can be emotional when you are with someone who is experiencing a mental health crisis.
 As their loved one, you may be feeling a mix of emotions from frustration to sadness and worry.
 It is an overwhelming and uncertain situation.